The-Marcy-Lab-School/intro-to-react-refactor/README.md

 ## Set Up

 Following the [Create React App Instructions](https://reactjs.org/docs/create-a-new-react-app.html) to create a new react project.
 Open the project in a code editor and inspect the `package.json`.
 Pay special attention to the scripts (`npm start`) and which dependencies were downloaded.
 Examine the other files in the project.
-There may be some your are not familiar with, and that's ok.
+There may be some code your are not familiar with, and that's ok.
 Pay special attention to `index.js`.

 ## Creating Components